daenney/longdistance/README.md

 # longdistance

-This is a Go library for folks whose relationship status with Linked Data is "It's Complicated".
-It implements parts of the [JSON-LD 1.1][jld] specification.
+A Go library for folks whose relationship status with Linked Data is "It's Complicated".

+This library implements parts of the [JSON-LD 1.1][jld] specification.
 It does not currently implement features from the JSON-LD 1.1 Processing Algorithms and API specification that are not needed for handling [ActivityStreams][as].

 [jld]: https://www.w3.org/TR/json-ld/
 [as]: https://www.w3.org/TR/activitystreams-core/